lyon-fnal/devenv/README.md

 ![Advanced preferences](documentation/advanced.png)

 You can tailor these preferences to your liking.
-Leave the subnet ast the default.
+Leave the subnet as the default.
 If you make changes, you must click "Apply & Restart".

 Next, click on `Daemon`.
 By default, docker will allow containers serving network ports to accept incoming connections from outside of your laptop.
 In general, this is a security problem and could lead to your Mac being blocked on the Fermilab network if the lab security scanner detects an accessible open port into, say, a web service hosted by a container.
 You can restrict docker to only accept connection from your Mac itself by changing the configuration as shown (in particular, the `ip` setting).